 1. What Care Home Laundry Regulations Actually Require

-Care home laundry regulations link directly to infection prevention and control.
+Care home laundry regulations form part of broader infection prevention and control (IPC) requirements and are assessed during inspections.
 They ensure that every care home manages laundry in a safe, consistent, traceable way.
 When you understand these rules clearly, you can design a laundry room that supports them without guesswork.

 Care home laundry regulations require: